luspi/photoqt/README.md

 - CMake (needed for building PhotoQt)

 Make sure that you have the needed Qt modules installed:
-QtQuick, QtQuick.Controls, QtQuick.Controls.Styles, QtQuick.Dialogs, QtQuick.Layouts, QtQuick.Window, QtQml.Models, Qt.labs.folderlistmodel, QtGraphicalEffects, QtMultimedia.
+QtQuick, QtQuick.Controls, QtQuick.Controls.Styles, QtQuick.Dialogs, QtQuick.Layouts, QtQuick.Window, QtQml.Models, Qt.labs.folderlistmodel, Qt.labs.settings, QtGraphicalEffects, QtMultimedia.
 Dependencies, that are needed by default, but can be disabled via CMake

 - Exiv2